 If the last two volumes won't leave much of a mark in my long-term memory, I will remember the first volume.

 What made my day, and gave me much to think about, is unexpectedly something that could be coincidental - but I believe inwardly that it was purposefully made that way.
 I want to speak about the setting.
-The backgrounds, and the travels in the beginning, in the form of a slice of life serie of meetings, give somewhat the feeling that this world has more or less the same level of technology as the current world, but works differently.
+The backgrounds, and the travels in the beginning, in the form of a slice of life series of meetings, give somewhat the feeling that this world has more or less the same level of technology as the current world, but works differently.
 This world isn't mostly big cities.
-As the heroes travel, they come across little coastal towns, drive on land and on sea, meet people that are travelling too.
+As the main characters travel, they come across little coastal towns, drive on land and on sea, meet people that are travelling too.
 This world give the feeling of a scattered civilisation, one that let a big place to travel and adventure.
 That's rather refreshing.
 People are also mostly benevolent and open.
-Even the military is nice !
+Even the military is nice!

 Would the world be a better place if we came back, not to nature, but to a rural habitat ?
 Keeping the commodities of the current life, but leaving aside the complex urban way of life that make us all machines more than being able of choice.
 Would that make each life closer to an adventure ?
 I was glad I could see a little of that utopia in that manga.